Hypatech/TomatoStates/README.md

 ## Installation
 Add to the Unity Package Manager via git URL: `https://github.com/Hypatech/TomatoStates.git`

 This can be done by hitting the + button at the top left of the Package Manager window.
+(Toolbar: Window > Package Manager)
 ![image](https://github.com/Hypatech/TomatoStates/assets/27899907/3ad3b9eb-3bc3-41f2-bf21-e73d4a984c6e)

 ## Usage